yarden/MISO/docs/source/sashimi.rst

 It is often useful to plot the distribution of events that meet various Bayes factor thresholds.
 For any Bayes factor threshold, we can compute the number of events that meet that threshold in a given comparison file and visualize this as a distribution.
 The option ``--plot-bf-dist`` does this, as follows: ::

-  plot.py --plot-bf-dist control_vs_knockdown.miso_bf settings.txt --output-dir plots/
+  sashimi_plot --plot-bf-dist control_vs_knockdown.miso_bf settings.txt --output-dir plots/

 This will plot the distribution of events meeting various Bayes factors thresholds in the file ``control_vs_knockdown.miso_bf`` (outputted by calling ``--compare-samples`` in MISO) using the plotting settings file ``settings.txt``, and output the resulting plot to ``plots/``.
 The resulting plot will look like: